isabella232/MaxScale/AIRBNB_README.md

 Before building Airbnb MaxScale, make sure you have all prerequisite installed in the build machine.
 For the sake of example, I have Airbnb Maxscale source in `/srv/dbproxy/MaxScale`, and I have dependency libraries installed in `/srv/dbproxy` as well.

+The following builds a Debian release package.
+The release package name has an AIRBNB version number in it.

 ---
 mkdir release_maxscale
 cd release_maxscale